joinbox/guidelines/node.js/README.md

 Before you start to code, the functionality and / or the API must be documented in the repositories README.md file.
 Joinbox must approve your architecture / api / functionality before you may start to implement it.
 We expect our freelancers to think about what we ask them to do and to improve our concepts.

-We expect you to commit all changes you made to the code base & docs every day you worked on the project.
+We expect you to commit all changes you made to the codebase & docs every day you worked on the project.